© Vadymvdrobot | Dreamstime.com

 The ability of the mitochondria to function properly is compromised when they become damaged by reactive oxygen species (free radicals) produced as a consequence of increased oxidative stress and insufficient antioxidant defenses.
 This damage results in a decrease in energy production by some of the cells’ mitochondria.

 Antioxidants like vitamins C and E, the mineral selenium, and the important nutrient coenzyme Q10 are needed to support healthy mitochondrial energy production.
 Antioxidant deficiencies, in a way similar to the B vitamin deficiencies, are therefore fatigue causes worthy of addressing.
 Supplementing with an antioxidant formula which contains high levels of these and other antioxidant nutrients can help with fatigue.[10,11,12]

 Tips on supplementing with antioxidants: Make sure the antioxidant supplement you take contains natural vitamin E in the form of “mixed tocopherols” instead of just “alpha-tocopherol.”
 In addition to the combination antioxidant formula, try adding a separate CoQ10 supplement, aiming for a total of 300 mg CoQ10 per day.

 The Bottom Line

-You now understand why three common nutritional deficiencies can result in fatigue causes.
-For more discussion on fatigue causes as well as more powerful natural treatments for fatigue, see “Understanding Why You’re So Tired,” “Why Am I Tired All the Time?” and our entire Energy & Fatigue archive for an energy boost.
+You now understand why three common nutritional deficiencies that cause fatigue.
+For more discussion on fatigue and low energy causes as well as more powerful natural treatments for fatigue, see “Understanding Why You’re So Tired,” “Why Am I Tired All the Time?” and our entire Energy & Fatigue archive for an energy boost.